 NOTE: You can create up to 16 individual layers per image.

-1. Layer selection; tick the layers you wish to activate or deactivate and click twice to rename a layer; right-click for further layer options such as clearing or inverting the mask.
+1. Layer selection and context menu; tick the layers you wish to activate or deactivate and click twice to rename a layer; right-click for further layer options such as:

 2. Brush settings; brings up the following menu:

 3. Choose the type of Mask you wish to use; choose from (left to right) Draw Mask, Magic Brush, Linear Gradient, Radial Gradient, Healing Mask, Cloning Mask, Eraser and Magic Eraser.